My Approach to Helping

 My Guiding Ethical Principles

 Your self-determination is of vital importance to me.
-I remain mindful that you are able to change your situation and it is my role as a therapist to help you develop that ability.
+You are able to change your situation and it is my role as a therapist to help you develop that ability.
+I make no judgments regarding substance use and misuse.
+Most difficulties with using substances can be addressed in our therapy.